 There has been enough research done to prove that the return on a customer first strategy is significant.
 Here are just a few of the numbers I found.

-86% of buyers will pay more for a better customer experience.
+- 86% of buyers will pay more for a better customer experience.
 But only 1% of customers feel that vendors consistently meet their expectations.
 CEI Survey

-89% of consumers have stopped doing business with a company after experiencing poor customer service.
+- 89% of consumers have stopped doing business with a company after experiencing poor customer service.
 RightNow Customer Experience Impact Report

-Those are numbers that would make any CEO sit up and take notice!
+Those numbers would make any CEO sit up and take notice!
 But will it make them act?
 What’s holding them back from investing in their customers rather than (just) in the products and services they offer?

 I believe that those numbers can no longer be ignored.
 It’s time every CEO started initiating a move to a more customer centric organisation.
 NO more excuses; this has to be (OK, one of) your top priorities!

-Marketing are too busy building brands
+Marketers are too busy building brands

 With so much information available today, marketing is being challenged to demonstrate its ROI.
 This might explain why they are still putting their efforts into brand building, sometimes to the detriment of their customers, consumers and clients.